guardllamanet/guardllama/CONTRIBUTING.md

 ### 2. Access Web UI

 Navigate to the `ui` directory by running `cd ui`.
 Then, execute `flutter run -d chrome` to start the web UI.
-To log in during the development instance, use the token `root`.
+To log in the development instance, use the token `root`.

 ### Additional Development Tasks